eddysanoli-galileo/Data-Analysis-Statistical-Modeling-and-Computation-in-Applications/Module 5 - Environmental Data and Gaussian Processes/Project/Written Report.md

     ![new-positions](Images/rbf_selected_position_and_new_positions.png)

     They were chosen since each of them cover a different section of the Philippine archipelago.
-The first one is in the east, the second one is in the middle, the third one is in the west, the fourth one is in the south, and the last one is in one of the coasts.
+The first one in the south China sea (bottom left), the second one in the Lusu sea (middle left), the third one in the philippine sea (middle right), the fourth one in Celebes sea (top left), and the last one near the Panay coast.
 We provide the search space and optimal parameters found for each of the new locations:

     ![100-200](Images/rbf_grid_search_results_100_200.png)
     ![150-400](Images/rbf_grid_search_results_150_400.png)